 Eric uses code to solve big biological data problems at MIT.
-His tools of choice are: deep learning, network analysis, non-parametric and Bayesian statistics. domain expertise in life sciences: molecular biology, microbiology, genetics and genomics, and a bit of ecology.
+His tools of choice are: deep learning, network analysis, non-parametric and Bayesian statistics.
+He has domain expertise in the life sciences: molecular biology, microbiology, genetics and genomics, and a bit of ecology.
 He has given workshops on Network Analysis at PyCon, PyData, ODSC and beyond!

 From online social networks such as Facebook and Twitter to transportation networks such as bike sharing systems, networks are everywhere, and knowing how to analyze this type of data will open up a new world of possibilities for you as a Data Scientist.
 This course will equip you with the skills to analyze, visualize, and make sense of networks.
 You'll apply the concepts you learn to real-world network data using the powerful NetworkX library.
 With the knowledge gained in this course, you'll develop your network thinking skills and be able to start looking at your data with a fresh perspective!